 The unattended measurements were performed over 15 minute periods between 11:30 on 16 February 2018 and 12:15 on 21 February 2018.
-The equipment was installed and collected by Sam Daintree and Dilan Neumann.
+The equipment was installed and collected

 The measurement positions used during the survey are indicated in Figure 1, denoted by the letters 'L'.